What is safeguarding?

 - discriminatory – hate crime or any form of harassment because of race, gender, sexuality, age, disability, or religion

-- modern slavery – human trafficking which can include forced labour, forced marriage, sexual exploitation, domestic servitude, drugs trade, benefit fraud and organ harvesting
+- modern slavery – includes sexual exploitation, domestic servitude and forced labour, drugs trade, benefit fraud, slavery and forced marriage

-- domestic violence – an incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse by someone who is, or has been, an intimate partner or family member
+- domestic abuse – one or more incidents of controlling, coercive or threatening behaviour, violence or abuse.
+It's often by a partner, ex-partner or family member.

-If you report a concern to us, we will:
+If you report a safeguarding concern to us, we will:

 - listen to the person at risk to find out what they want to happen

 - support the person to have an advocate (someone to represent them)

 - respond professionally and sensitively and take your concerns seriously

 - talk to the police if a crime may have been committed